What is a toxic personality?

 How to Respond: Remember that not every complaint is illegitimate, sometimes there are deeper issues that cause your employees to appear to be this type of individual.
 To help distinguish the Chronic Complainer from somebody who has a legitimate concern, probe the reasons for the complaint.
 Why can you not finish all of your work in 40 hours?
 Why is your chair uncomfortable?
 What brand of coffee would you prefer?

-Foster a solution oriented culture.
+Foster a solution-oriented culture.
 The mantra of your workforce, when things appear to be going wrong, ought to be “Find the problem.
 Fix the problem.”
 The Chronic Complainer cannot find the problem, and cannot fix it.
 By challenging them to develop a plan of action, you will either silence them or find the conversation moving in a productive direction if the complaint is legitimate.

 Identifying Traits: Every other sentence out of the Office Gossip’s mouth starts with “Did you hear about <blank>?”
 The Office Gossip is a toxic personality that will spread every dirty rumour and every secret, whether or not it is true.
-They are not above spicing up the rumours and secrets to pull in their audience.
+They are not above spicing up the rumours and secrets to pulling in their audience.
 While they are captivating the office with stories about Ed in accounting (who naturally is not there to defend himself), computers sit idle and unused.

 Why they are a Problem: The Office Gossip is a living productivity sink.
 They are like a black hole from which no work can escape.
 They also make other employees feel insecure and are damaging to morale.
 These rumours being spread about an individual can cause the target of the gossip to feel like an outcast, and can hamper the morale of an otherwise productive employee.